 People are allowed to be inspired by whatever they want, but to the people who insist that I should be inspired by “the fatty on the Westview track piece” or, worse, grateful to the person who wrote it, I would like to say this:

 Screw this writer’s condescension, screw his assumptions and stereotypes about fat people who run, screw his assumptions that a fat person must hate their body and want to lose weight, screw the suggestion that fat people have to run to deserve to be treated with basic human respect, screw him thinking that his approval of a fat runner is so important that he has to write about it, screw the idea that we have to make a designation between “runner” and “fat runner.”
 Finally, screw the idea that I have any obligation to be grateful to someone who engages in appearance-based stereotyping and condescension, assumes that I hate my body and am exercising to change it, and wants credit for treating fat people (well, fat people who run) like human beings.

 If you’re still struggling to understand why it’s offensive, I have a more detailed piece about that here.

-Staying in groups like this and having discussions about things like this are part of my activism, they are also what drove me to co-create the Fit Fatties Forum with Jeanette DePatie.
-A space where people of all sizes can discuss fitness from a weight-neutral perspective with no weight loss talk, diet talk, food moralizing, or suggestion that people stereotyping or condescending to me is something for which I should be grateful.
+Staying in groups like this and having discussions about things like this are part of my activism, they are also what drove me to co-create the Fit Fatties group with Jeanette DePatie.
+A space where people of all sizes can discuss fitness from a weight-neutral perspective with no weight loss talk, diet talk, food moralizing, or suggestion that people stereotyping or condescending to us is something for which we should be grateful.